edy2310/iKnow-Public/README.md

 ## Database preparation

 To properly run iKnow is necessary to have 3 tables:
--"admins" -> Used to save all the admin logins -"categories" -> Used to save all the possible categories of the questions -"questions" -> Used to save the questions itself
+- "admins" -> Used to save all the admin logins
+- "categories" -> Used to save all the possible categories of the questions
+- "questions" -> Used to save the questions itself

 *It is important to maintain the order of the columns within the table as shown below,  for the correct operation of the application.

 ## Modeling tables

--admins
+- admins

 The admin table is used to sign in into iKnow backoffice.
 The properties fot this table are: